Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Setting Boundaries:

 When co-parenting with a difficult ex, it is important to set healthy boundaries.
-Setting boundaries can help you protect your mental health and well-being, while also ensuring that your children are taken care of.
+Setting boundaries can help protect your mental health and well-being while ensuring your children are cared for.

 Navigating Emotions

 Co-parenting with someone who has hurt you can be an emotional rollercoaster.
 It’s normal to feel a range of emotions, including anger, resentment, and sadness.
-However, it’s important to remember that your focus should always be on co-parenting effectively for the sake of your children.
+However, it’s important to remember that your focus should always be on effectively co-parenting for your children’s sake.

-Separating your personal relationship from your parenting relationship is crucial in order to move forward in a healthy way.
-While it may be challenging at times, treating your ex with respect and keeping communication civil can go a long way towards making co-parenting work.
+Separating your relationship from your parenting relationship is crucial to move forward healthily.
+While it may be challenging, treating your ex respectfully and keeping communication civil can go a long way toward making co-parenting work.

 Helpful tips include setting boundaries and sticking to them, focusing on the present rather than dwelling on past hurts, and seeking support from friends or a therapist if needed.
-Remember that navigating these emotions takes time and patience, but by prioritizing the needs of your children above all else, successful co-parenting is possible.
+Remember that navigating these emotions takes time and patience, but successful co-parenting is possible by prioritizing your children’s needs above all else.

 Setting Boundaries